 One of the joys of learning numbers is that it has a beautiful concept in store for students – place value.
-Introduce young learners to the concept of place value with this assortment of free printable base ten blocks worksheets.
-An excellent tool that numerically elevates elementary kids, this set of pdf exercises offers base ten block models for 2-digit and 3-digit numbers.
+Introduce young learners to the concept of place value with this assortment of free, printable base ten blocks worksheets.
+An excellent tool that numerically elevates elementary kids, this set of pdf exercises offers base ten block models for 2-digit, 3-digit, and 4-digit numbers.
 Students count the blocks and correlate the count to the place value of digits, and eventually identify the number described.
-In the process, they get to acquire as well as upgrade regrouping skills by practicing the hundreds and tens and tens and ones worksheets here.
-This math time is going to be fun time!
-Print the handouts and distribute them to students!
+In the process, they get to acquire as well as upgrade regrouping skills by practicing the thousands and hundreds, hundreds and tens, and tens and ones worksheets here.

-This batch of base ten blocks worksheets is meticulously designed for 1st grade, 2nd grade, and 3rd grade students.
+This batch of base ten blocks worksheets is meticulously designed for kids in 1st grade through 5th grade.

-Let a new surge of practicing place value take over!
-Kick-start your place value preparation with this printable worksheet for grade 1 and grade 2!
+Kick-start your place value preparation with these printable worksheets for grade 1 and grade 2!
 Count the units and rods (10 units), and write down the 2-digit number described by them.

-Give your practice a champion-like edge!
-Boost your regrouping skills with a simple-yet-effective exercise.
+Boost your regrouping skills with these exercises.
 Visualize composing a rod using ten units.
 Think of how many rods can be made out of each set.
 Fill in the blanks with the count for such rods and the remaining units.

-Let nothing fly in the face of your place value learning!
-Equip yourself with fine regrouping skills using this worksheet with a set of rods in each question.
-Recognize that ten rods together make a flat; figure out how many hundreds you can make out of each set.
+Augment 2nd grade and 3rd grade kids' regrouping skills using these base ten blocks worksheets.
+Ten rods make a flat; figure out how many hundreds you can make out of each set.
 Also, write down the leftover tens.

 Cruise through the pairs of 3-digit numbers presented on base ten blocks.
 Determine the numbers in each pair and compare them using the appropriate equality or inequality symbols.